-Vergennes: The Little City With Big Appeal
+Vergennes: Little City, Big Heart

+You'll find the elements of both a vital city and neighborly town here.
 Within the three-block downtown area, traditional businesses mix with the new.
-Revitalization has attracted eclectic, locally-owned shops and restaurants to become neighbors of deep-rooted Vergennes businesses.
-Main Street's 150-year old commercial blocks built with local stone and eye-catching window displays entice people to stop and explore.
+Revitalization has attracted eclectic, locally owned shops and restaurants to become neighbors of deep-rooted Vergennes businesses.
+Main Street's 150-year-old commercial blocks built with local stone and eye-catching window displays entice people to stop and explore.

-It is a very walkable community, too.
-A walk down Main Street brings you by Bixby Library, with its beautiful stained-glass domed ceiling.
+Just west of downtown are the scenic Vergennes Falls where Otter Creek traverses the city and water-powered sawmills once operated.
 A detour down the sidewalk-lined side streets takes one past houses that speak of the city's 19th century prosperity.
 The stately Federal homes, Greek Revival cottages, and Mansard-roofed and bracketed dwellings, feels like stepping back into the Victorian era.

 Attractions within a short driving distance of Vergennes include:

 - Button Bay State Park: Button Bay, a 253-acre park, is located on a bluff in Ferrisburgh along the 130-mile-long Lake Champlain.

 - Lake Champlain Maritime Museum: Lake Champlain Maritime Museum opened its first building, a historic stone schoolhouse, in 1985 with the mission to preserve and share the cultural and natural heritage of the Lake Champlain region.

 - Rokeby Museum: Rokeby is among the best-documented Underground Railroad sites in the country, one the National Park Service has described as: “unrivaled among known sites for its historical integrity and the poignancy of the stories it tells.”